allenrobel/ndfc-ipfm-fabric/README.md

 3. Install this repo and modify for your NDFC controller and NX-OS switches.
 See steps 5 and 6 further below.

-If you're starting from scratch, then something like this will get you mostly there, assuming a ``bash`` environment.
+If you're starting from scratch, then something like the steps below will get you mostly there, assuming a ``bash`` environment.
 Modify to taste, and as needed for other environments.

 1. Clone the Ansible, Ansible Netcommon, and DCNM Collections repos.